Gignomai/image-to-ascii-kata/README.md

 # image-to-ascii-kata
-Exercise to transform an image file into a ascii art string
+Exercise to transform an image file into an ascii art string